The-Code-Bay/blog/README.md

-# sample-blog
-A template for sample blog.
+# The Code Bay blog